Adrian-rospx/learning-log/README.md

 ---

+- Finished the pixel art converter in Python - Apr-06
 - Learned about compilers and switched to Clang and MSVC for C++ - Apr-05
 - Created a pixel art image converter using Python Pillow - Apr-01